cybertec-postgresql/pg_show_plans/README.md

 ## TODO

 ### 1. Support long query plan string.
-The current version can only store the query plan string whose length is less than 3000 byte and this maximum length is embedded.
+The current version can only store the query plan string whose length is less than 3kb and this maximum length is embedded.

-### 2. Support Garbage collection.
+### 2. Support parallel query.
-If a query is canceled or a process which a query is running crashes, the corresponding stored information is *not* deleted from the hashtable, so the plan is always shown even though the corresponding SQL statement has not been running.

 ## Change Log

+ - 12 Aug, 2019: Version 0.3 Released.
+Supported garbage collection.

  - 9 Aug, 2019: Version 0.2 Released.
 Supported nested queries.